chocolatey/docs/input/en-us/guides/organizations/organizational-deployment-guide.md

 > Recommended Option:
 > * [Set Up A Different Repository](#exercise-2b-set-up-a-different-repository)
 >
-> The current recommendations for most organizational use cases are Artifactory, Nexus, or ProGet.
+> The current recommendations for most organizational use cases are Artifactory, Cloudsmith, Nexus, or ProGet.
 All are quite robust, and two of those options can be used without cost.

 ### Exercise 2A: Set Up Chocolatey.Server

 > Not recommended for most organizational use cases.
-Please look to set up Artifactory, Nexus, or ProGet as they are much more robust (and two do can be used without cost).
+Please look to set up Artifactory, Cloudsmith, Nexus, or ProGet as they are much more robust (and two do can be used without cost).

 > :memo: **NOTE** If you have an IIS site for WSUS administration, Chocolatey.Server website will not come up at all, even if everything looks right.
 We have not yet been able to determine the issue, but believe it is related to ASP.NET 4.6+.
 Installing all of the required components for Chocolatey.Server may also affect your WSUS admin site.
 Please seek a different box.